-The dams are intended to power an enormous industrialisation programme known as SCORE, Sarawak Corridor of Renewable Energy.
-The government is dreaming of massive industrial projects, such as aluminium smelting works, which are health hazards.
-Some 105 billion US dollars are to be invested in SCORE up to 2030, which makes it into the most ambitious and most expensive energy project in the whole of Southeast Asia.
+The dams were intended to power an enormous industrialisation programme known as SCORE, Sarawak Corridor of Renewable Energy.
+The government was dreaming of massive industrial projects, such as aluminium smelting works, which are health hazards.
+Some 105 billion US dollars were to be invested in SCORE up to 2030 – making it the most ambitious and most expensive energy project in the whole of Southeast Asia.

-Research has shown that the family around Sarawak’s chief minister, Taib Mahmud, is profiting directly from the dams.
+Our research has shown that the family around Sarawak’s Governor and former head of government, Taib, is benefiting directly from the dams.
 The Taib family has holdings in companies that have received contracts from Sarawak Energy for the construction of power lines and settlements for populations displaced by the dams.
 One of Taib’s companies even has a virtual monopoly in cement.
-Companies belonging to him are also investing in smelting works and are building new roads in the name of SCORE.
-The Bakun Dam has been given the title of "Monument of Corruption" by Transparency International.
+Companies belonging to him are also investing in smelting works and are building new roads for SCORE.
+The Bakun Dam has been labelled a "Monument of Corruption" by Transparency International.

 Success through resistance